top of page

 When Boyle shakes his fist at the "established traditions", one must understand these are not traditions of alchemy.
 Renaissance alchemy is very different to Alexandrian, Islamic and Chinese alchemy.
 Its use of esoterica and symbolism escalates in the Middle Ages.

 So, Boyle's indignation is righteous.
 Renaissance alchemy is a burst of artistic interpretation and late-night philosophical rambles.
-It's the White Queen and Red King, the spirit Mercurius, the divine hermaphrodite Rebis, the Tail of the Peacock, and inhaling too many toxic fumes.
+It's the White Queen and Red King, the spirit Mercurius, the divine hermaphrodite Rebis, the Tail of the Peacock, and inhaling toxic fumes.

 Tail of the Peacock, an alchemical phenomenon